r-lib/usethis/inst/templates/tidy_contributing.md

 We use [testthat](https://cran.r-project.org/package=testthat).
 Contributions with test cases are easier to accept.
-If you are not sure what parts of your code is covered by tests, run the following to get a local coverage report of the package so you can see exactly what lines are not covered in the project.
+If you are not sure what parts of your code are covered by tests, run the following to get a local coverage report of the package so you can see exactly what lines are not covered in the project.

 ``` r